Suggested links

 • Do I seek to use alcohol or drugs to feel high or escape unpleasant feelings?

-Many people don’t realize that there are many different types of treatment for substance use disorder, from residential-style inpatient care to moderate outpatient treatment programs.
-Substance abuse treatment is not a “one size fits all” solution; doctors can tailor your treatment plan to match your unique needs.
+Many people don’t realize that there are many different types of treatment for substance use disorder, from residential-style inpatient rehab to moderate outpatient treatment programs.

-Types of Drug Rehab for Addiction
+Types of Therapies for Addiction Treatment

 Treatment with Medication

-Sometimes addiction treatment is accompanied by prescription medication to help the patient during their treatment program.
+Sometimes, addiction treatment is accompanied by prescription medication to help the patient during their treatment program.
 This type of treatment is also known as medication-assisted treatment (MAT).

 Some medication-assisted treatment may also become part of a patient’s maintenance program after completing inpatient or outpatient rehab.